Jxleejiaxin/tp/docs/team/jxleejiaxin.md

   - Wrote and ensured correctness of Feature implementation section in Developer Guide.
   - Drew add, edit, find, advance command activity diagrams and find command sequence diagram.
   - Fixed some bugs found during PE-dryrun.
-  - Fixed some bugs personally found in DG (links not working)
+  - Fixed some bugs personally found in DG (eg. links not working, missing [back to table of contents])

 - **Community**: